-- -All science courses must include laboratories. - -Upstate Medical University Early Admissions Program students are required to complete the associate degree and all requirements outlined in the program acceptance letter. - -Accepted students must demonstrate leadership qualities by getting involved in extracurricular activities at SUNY Canton.
+-All science courses must include laboratories. -Upstate Medical University Early Admissions Program students are required to complete the associate degree and all requirements outlined in the program acceptance letter.

 NON-DISCRIMINATION NOTICE

 Pursuant to the State University of New York policy, SUNY Canton is committed to fostering a diverse community of outstanding faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs, and activities, without regard to an individual's race, color, national origin, religion, creed, age, disability, sex, gender identity, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
 Employees, students, applicants, or other members of the campus community (including, but not limited to, vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law or treated adversely or retaliated against based upon a protected characteristic.